-Bedrock Linux manipulates the virtual filesystem such that processes from different distributions which would typically conflict work with each other (further details below).
+Bedrock Linux manipulates the virtual filesystem so that processes from different distributions which would typically conflict with each other do not conflict, but instead are able to cooperate.
 With this system, for example, one could have an RSS feed reader from Arch Linux's AUR open a webpage in a web browser from Ubuntu's repos while both of them are running in an X11 server from Fedora.
 These interactions feels as though all of the packages were from the same repository; for day-to-day activity, Bedrock Linux feels like any other Linux distribution.
 The typical concerns for things such as library conflicts are a non-issue with Bedrock Linux's design - if there is a package out there for a Linux distribution on your CPU architecture, it will most likely work with Bedrock Linux.

 As a side-effect of the way Bedrock Linux ensure packages from different distributions can coexist, Bedrock has some unusual additional functionality:

 These are all examples of real-world situations which came up while Bedrock Linux was in development which showed quite clearly Bedrock's strength.